-We incur certain costs associated with the development of internal-use software, which are primarily related to activities performed to develop our cloud-based solutions.
+We incur certain costs associated with the development of internal-use software, which are primarily related to activities performed to develop our cloud solutions.
 Internal and external costs incurred in the preliminary project stage of internal-use software development are expensed as incurred.
 Once the software being developed has reached the application development stage, qualifying internal costs including payroll and payroll-related costs of employees who are directly associated with and devote time to the software project as well as external direct costs of materials and services are capitalized.
 Capitalization ceases at the point at which the developed software is substantially complete and ready for its intended use, which is typically upon completion of all substantial testing.
 Qualifying costs capitalized during the application development stage include those related to specific upgrades and enhancements when it is probable that those costs incurred will result in additional functionality.
 Overhead costs, including general and administrative costs, as well as maintenance, training and all other costs associated with post-implementation stage activities are expensed as incurred.
 In addition, internal costs that cannot be reasonably separated between maintenance and relatively minor upgrades and enhancements are expensed as incurred.
-Historically, we have also incurred and capitalized costs in connection with the development of certain of our software solutions licensed to customers on a perpetual basis, which are accounted for as costs of software to be sold, leased or otherwise marketed; however, there were no costs capitalized related to those solutions as of December 31, 2018 and 2017.

-Qualifying capitalized software development costs are amortized on a straight-line basis over the software asset's estimated useful life, which is generally three to seven years.
+Qualifying capitalized software development costs are amortized on a straight-line basis over the software asset's estimated useful life, which is generally 3 to 7 years.
 We evaluate the useful lives of these assets on an annual basis and test for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.
-There were no impairment charges during the years ended December 31, 2018, 2017, and 2016.
+There were no impairment charges related to capitalized software development costs during the years ended December 31, 2019, 2018, and 2017.
+We write off the gross carrying amount and accumulated amortization balances for all fully amortized software development cost assets.